kyle-n/kyle-n.github.io/posts/never-shop-at-gamestop.md

 **What are your qualifications?** Being an enthusiastic gamer for a couple decades and dealing with GameStop.
 That's all.
 I'm not a financial analyst or anything.

 **Are you a paid shill, writing this to spread disinfo and bring down the stock price?** Please.
 I am a professional software developer who blogs for fun.
 No one has ever paid me a cent for anything on this personal blog.
-Also, no one would, because my traffic is not exactly amazing
+Also, no one would, because my traffic is not exactly amazing.

 ![A screenshot of this website's traffic analytics showing less than 25 views per post for the top posts](blog-traffic.webp)